 Danali gets only 4 1/2 hours of sunlight on December 21.
 Nor is it quality light.
 The temperature drops to -60 degrees.
 Cold and dark!
 Denali is not a town.
 It consists of lodges and shops.
 It gets its mail at the Park post office.
 The tourist season was winding down when I left.
 People were heading south.

 People in Alaska are friendly!
 They look you in the eye!
 Maybe it was me.
 I talked to an Australian from Melbourne and mentioned ABBA.
 There was downtime, then things would happen quick.
 The morning of September 11, I explored the Gulch, a string of souvenir shops.
 I used the Internet at the Black Bear Coffee Shop.
 It was raining, and I was glad I toured the Park the day before.
 I returned to Anchorage with a van service.

 My last day in Alaska was spent in Anchorage.
 I went in the 5th Avenue Mall, a modern mall with a food court.
 I toured the Anchorage Museum of History and Art.
 I knew about the purchase of Alaska from Russia and the lure of gold that gave rise to towns.
 Nome grew from the gold rush of 1898.
 Anchorage began as a tent city when the railroad was built.
 Its population is 270,000.
 I found a statue of Captain James Cook, who navigated the Pacific Ocean in the 18th century.
 A lecture was being given, and the speaker noted that Anchorage is a railroad town, not a river town.
 Streets were designed by engineers and are at right angles.
-Nashville is a river town with its meandering streets.
+Nashville is a river town with meandering streets.
 I took pictures of the Eisenhower Statehood Memorial and headed for the airport.
 The Chugach Mountains loomed in the distance.
 I slept during the return flights and landed in Nashville on September 14.
 Alaska is big!
 You carve out your niche and move on!